 Basic Elements of Online Courses

-There are some basic elements that nearly every online course has, but beyond those basics there is a wide variety of online education methods.
+There are some basic elements that nearly every online course has, but beyond those basics there is a wide variety of online education methods like the ones being implemented in an Online Elementary School.
 Some courses are heavily structured with an assigned instructor helping the students every step of the way.
 Other courses have very little structure, leaving it up to the student to stay self-motivated and resourceful.
 The online education experience might differ dramatically from school to school and even from course to course.

 In any online education environment students need to have at least a basic understanding of how to use a computer to succeed.
 Being comfortable with the mouse, keyboard, file directories, video and audio programs, and various data storage devices is essential.
 Online education is heavily text based, so some typing ability is recommended.
 It’s not necessary to be fast, but better typing skills will lead to a smoother course experience.
 Writing also tends to be a significant part of most courses.
 It’s important to communicate clearly and professionally through e-mails, discussion board forums, and chat programs.
 Having access to the Internet and knowing how to navigate it using web browsers is also a must.
 But this is where the similarities among online education offerings stop.